ProAccess/place-image/readme.md

 -   pdf_adjust_lines – Used to compensate for inaccurate wraps in Pandoc conversions to pdf and latex formats.
 It has no effect on other formats.
+-   pdf_anchor_strict – Indicates if pdf/latex image may be moved
+    automatically if too close to a top/bottom margin.

+## Control globally or just individually

 This filter lets you specify display of images in two ways: (1) for each image and (2) for all images, globally.

 ### You can specify params for each [specific image](#image_specific)

-Each markdown image statement can include desired parameters.
+Each markdown image statement can include desired parameters, which will override any default or global parameters.
 For example, you can specify an image width, its caption label and caption position like this:

 `![My caption](my-image.jpg){width=2.5in cap_label="My Figure" cap_position=above}`

-A parameter for a specific image will override any global parameter.

 ### … or globally, for *all* images